+In Peru and Bolivia about 450,000 people make their living from coca.
+Many farmers who raised coffee, cacao and bananas during the 1970s switched to coca in the 1980's.
+Many leave the coca bushes virtually unattended and take a five day trek from their homes to the mountains, where the coca bush are, four times a year to harvest the leaves.
 Most people involved in cocaine look upon it strictly as a business or admit perhaps its wrong but then ask how else they are supposed to make a living.
 Those not in the cocaine business are often poor, living in houses without windows and descent lights, while those in the business have enough money to afford a nice house in Lima and send their kids to university.
 [Source: Peter White, National Geographic, January 1989]

 Coca prices go up and down.
 On average farmers are paid about $45 a load, which means a coca farmer growing four crops a year can earn about $700 an acre annually.
 (1992).
 In the mid-1980s, when times were good and prices were high, it was possible for a peasant farmer to make $7,000 a year growing about five acres of coca.

 coca foliageThe world's largest producers of coca are Peru, Colombia and Bolivia.
 Which ones are dominant vary from time to time often based on the politics of cocaine at a given time.
 In the 1980s and early 1990s about 60 percent of the coca leaf produced was grown in Peru, with around 15 percent from Colombia and 22 percent from Bolivia.
 Most of the processing from cocaine base and paste to pure cocaine was done on Colombia.